Three Philippine lawmakers back move to impeach Aquino

 On July 1, the top court ruled Aquino’s administration had violated the constitution when it collected “savings” from executive offices and distributed them to lawmakers to fund projects not approved in the budget.

-On Monday, court employees wore black and red shirts in protest after Aquino, the son of former president and democracy icon Corazon Aquino, warned top court judges of a possible constitutional crisis if they did not reverse their decision in his favor. ($1=43.4200 Philippine pesos)
+On Monday, court employees wore black and red shirts in protest after Aquino, the son of former president and democracy icon Corazon Aquino, warned top court judges of a possible constitutional crisis if they did not reverse their decision in his favour. ($1=43.4200 Philippine pesos) (Reporting by Manuel Mogato; Editing by Clarence Fernandez)